 You want to surf ocean waves and your partner wants to climb a mountain.
 But vacation time is only long enough to visit one state.
 Try Georgia.
 It has everything you both want within a few hours drive.
 There are beaches, mountains, golf, museums, foodie hotspots, natural wonders and lots of fun.

 Start on the coast and visit Savannah for a special treat of true Southern charm.
 You get history as well as beach fun.
 There’s Cumberland Island with its ruins dating from Georgia’s founding to the Carnegie era.
-The feral horses roam the island as they have since colonial days.
 Since there is no bridge to the island and the ferry only brings up to 300 people daily, the beaches are pristine.

 Columbus is another must see in the Plantation Trace.
 It’s a trip in time.
 Columbus Museum combines art and history.
 Its Civil War Naval Museum is the only one in the world.
 National Infantry Museum was voted #1 Best Free Museum by USA Today.
 The Springer Opera House and Liberty Theater showcase the cultural side.

 Go southeast and tour Magnolia Midlands.
 Vidalia and Statesboro are just two must-sees here.

 Meet Georgia Southern University Wildlife Center eagle mascot, Freedom in Statesboro.

 Fitzgerald is an unusual spot in the Deep South.
 It was founded as a retirement place for Union veterans.
 Surprise, they were welcomed.
 You will be too.

 Veer west and discover Presidential Pathways.
 Follow Jimmy Carter’s (and maybe meet him as he attends and teaches at the local church) campaign start-up.